TheRealWeeLad/Milk/README.md

 # Overview

-This is a simple discord bot made in python with economy features
+This is a simple discord bot made in python with economy features.

 ---